 What Is a Dynamic QR Code?

 A dynamic QR code is a QR code with a short redirection URL encoded in it.
 The information you’re trying to communicate isn’t encoded in the QR code itself, like a static QR code.
 Instead, the information you’re trying to communicate is on a website, and a dynamic QR code redirects to that website.
 The best part?
 That redirection URL can change.
 Unlike a static QR code, the information in a dynamic QR code can change without needing a new code.
+When evaluating a QR code vs barcode, this is one of the biggest draws.

 What Are Dynamic QR Codes Used for?

-- Tracking usage and scanning metrics.
+- Track QR code usage and scanning metrics.
 If you use a dynamic QR code, you can capture where, when, and with what device a code was scanned.
 The implications for this in marketing campaigns is enormous.
 Especially for bars and restaurants.
 The QR code templates and QR code marketing strategy you use can be compared against scanning data.
 Based on the usage metrics, you can tweak any number of things to increase conversion.
 Primary among them, where you place QR codes and what your QR code template says.
 For example, you may find that the QR codes you have placed near “How to Scan a QR Code” visuals get more engagement.

 - Personalized content delivery.
 We’ve seen how a dynamic QR code can change the URL it redirects to.
 We’ve also seen how it can track things like time, location, and device.
 This can all work together.
 By gathering information about a scan, the QR code can surface relevant information to the person scanning.
 A good example in hospitality is the same QR code bringing a customer to the lunch menu during the afternoon and the dinner menu during the evening.